FRK65/Revised-Notes-/java_theory_notes/01_JDK_JRE_JVM.md

 JDK stands for Java Development Kit.
 It is a software development kit (SDK) used to develop Java applications.
-The JDK provides everything you need to create Java programs, including:
+The JDK provides everything you need to create Java Application or program, including:

 - **Java Compiler (javac)**
 - **Java Runtime Environment (JRE)**